13 Writers Who Really Loved Cats

 They say that a dog is a man's best friend, but these writers found solace—and occasional inspiration—in another four-legged companion.
-Celebrate International Cat Day with these feline-loving scribes.
+Celebrate your own love of cats with these 13 feline-loving scribes.

 Aside from peppering his high Modernist poetry with allusions to feline friends, T.S.
 Eliot wrote a book of light verse called Old Possum’s Book of Practical Cats, a collection of 15 poems, dedicated to his godchildren, regarding the different personalities and eccentricities of cats.
 Names like Old Deuteronomy, the Rum Tum Tugger, and Mr. Mistoffelees should be familiar to people all around the world—the characters and poems were the inspiration for Andrew Lloyd Webber’s long-running Broadway musical, Cats.
 Later publications of Old Possum's included illustrations by noted artist Edward Gorey—yet another avid cat lover.
 You can listen to Eliot read "The Naming of Cats" here.